-182 Due to the COVID-19 emergency measures, the Procurement Administrator implemented changes to the proposal submission process to accept digitally signed inserts to the Part 1 Form certifications instead of the previously required notarized signatures.
+217 Due to the COVID-19 emergency measures, the Procurement Administrator implemented changes to the proposal submission process to accept digitally signed inserts to the Part 1 Form certifications instead of the previously required notarized signatures.

-183 The IPA's Long-Term Renewable Resources Procurement Plan ("LTRRPP") was approved by the Commission on April 3, 2018 through Docket No. 17-0838.
-A draft Revised LTRRPP was released for public comment on August 15, 2019.
-The Revised LTRRPP was filed on October 21, 2019, the ICC issued its Final Order approving the Revised LTRRPP (with modifications) in Docket No. 19-0995 on February 18, 2020, and the Final Revised LTRRPP was filed and published on April 20, 2020.
+218 The IPA's Long-Term Renewable Resources Procurement Plan ("LTRRPP") was approved by the Commission on April 3, 2018 through Docket No. 17-0838.
+A Revised LTRRPP was approved by the Commission in Docket No. 19-0995 on February 18, 2020.
+A draft Second Revised LTRRPP was published concurrent with the publishing of this 2022 Procurement Plan.

-184 The IPA Act requires the procurement administrator to notify bidders that the procurement administrator may, in its discretion, enter into post-bid price negotiations with bidders.
+219 The IPA Act requires the procurement administrator to notify bidders that the procurement administrator may, in its discretion, enter into post-bid price negotiations with bidders.
 In order to encourage best and final bids from the bidders and taking into consideration the mandated use of confidential benchmarks, the procurement administrators in previous procurements have decided not to engage in post-bid negotiations.

-181 See generally 220 ILCS 5/16-111.5.
+$^{^{216}\,\}mbox{See}$ generally 220 ILCS 5/16-111.5.